Gap Auto Insurance Coverage | What Does Gap Insurance Cover?

 GAP auto insurance coverage is one the most necessary, yet least understood insurance products available to vehicle owners.

-Typically, losses due to the following events are covered: Fire, Theft, Vandalism, Accident, Flood, Tornado, and Hurricane.
+Typically, losses due to the following events are covered: Fire, Theft, Vandalism, Accident, Flood, Tornado, and Hurricane - including your deductible.